Aromatherapy for your liver

-Particularly for Hepatitis B, Phyllanthus is widely used a herb of the ayurvedic materia medica and Chinese people will go for Schizandra.
+Particularly for Hepatitis B, Phyllanthus is widely used as a herb of the ayurvedic materia medica, however the Chinese people will go for Schizandra.

-Whatever you choose, do not intake herbs for more than 7 days in a row.
+Whatever you choose, do not consume herbs for more than 7 days in a row.

 Food for liver

-To support and detoxify your liver continuously without risking over-dose, it is very easy to choose the right food.
+To support and detoxify your liver continuously without risking an over-dose: it is very easy to choose the right food.